 One of the major historians of the battle C. Scott Littleton, even though he cites what I have to say extensively (usually uncredited), as I write further elsewhere, he usually adds that his source (me) as being too young to remember what I reported.
 To counteract his thoughts on the subject I have presented throughout my works a whole series of things I remember from the era, of which one is the following:

 "I remember a lot of things, up to and well before that period of time in my life.
 For example, my mother nursing my brother who was three years younger than me.
 Seeing barrage balloons floating in the sky tethered to the ground over the shipyards in Terminal Island where my father worked.
-Because metal was not available for toys during wartime, the lifesize cardboard toy fighter plane-type cockpit --- colored on one side with dials and windshield and printed only in black and white on the backside --- with a movable square cardboard joystick that the girl next door had."
+Because metal was not available for toys during wartime, the lifesize cardboard toy fighter plane-type cockpit --- colored on one side with dials and printed only in black and white on the backside --- with a movable square cardboard joystick that the girl next door owned."